 Finally, the app has an Ear Tip Sizing Test to let the wearer find out the best seal.
 A series of sounds will be played to determine the quality of the seal, with Small, Medium and Large sizes available in the case.

-Should you buy the Amazon Echo Buds?
+You should buy the Amazon Echo Buds if…

-In terms of features and design (less so looks), the Echo Buds stand up to competition around their price.
 The Bose Noise Reduction is great, and while it’s not true noise cancellation, it works well to reduce ambient noises.